NoWorries/chrome-figma-ui-mod/README.md

 ## Roadmap
+- [x] Widen properties panel
-- [x] Highlight XUI elements with CSS
+- [x] Widen select dropdowns
-- [x] Report any CSS files loaded that have `xui` in the file path
-- [ ] Prevent alerts when not on a matching URL, perhaps indicate with icon change to `xui_32_off.png`
-- [ ] Improve on/off state per tab, reduce need to relaunch action.
+- [ ] Correct some of the quirks in the sidebar